 An application must be submitted through our online application page.
 Due to the high volume of requests for the rotation we also require a supplemental application, which is specific to our department.

-For more information please contact Ann Cross, Program Coordinator and Lauren Wendell, M.D., Medical Student Education Director at (207) 662-7142.
+For more information please contact Kim Murphy, Program Coordinator and Lauren Wendell, M.D., Medical Student Education Director at (207) 662-7142.